dev-ritik/politoons/README.md

 # politoons
-Simple Django Web app and REST Framework
+Simple Django Web app and REST Framework API

 This Django project is purposely made to understand
 * Hosting a web application (here Heroku).